 2Open an tag at the very top and add a closing tag at the very end.
 You will code the web page in between these tags, which lets the web browser know you are coding in HTML.

-tag (use to close it).
+3Open and close a tag (use to close it).
 Information in the head will not display on the web page itself when viewed in a browser; instead it includes information about the web page.
-4Within the opening and closing head tags, include whichever of these items make sense for your particular web page: